hnw/php-timecop/README.md

 ###version 1.0.1, 2013/03/04

--Fixed time traveling bug about DateTime::__construct() when it is called with 1 or 2 arguments
+- Fixed time traveling bug about DateTime::__construct() when it is called with 1 or 2 arguments

 ###version 1.0.0, 2012/11/21

--Fixed memory leak
+- Fixed memory leak

 ###version 0.0.1, 2012/06/19

--Initial Release
+- Initial Release

 ## LICENSE
 #